insatiablycivil/insatiablycivil/README.md

 I always thought my work / code would speak for itself.
 Didn't think that through given that basically none of my work / code is allowed to be shared...
 So, forgive the unusual repositories; it's the best I can do to try and show what I did.

+The C57104wMCM repository is my first attempt to properly share code.
+As it is based on my PhD, it something I can actually publish.
+Please feel free to provide feedback etc if you get a chance to look at it!